Ahmed-Adel-Ismail/J-Curry/README.md

 # J-Curry
-A library that enables Currying functions in Java (using RxJava2 interfaces), compatible with Java 6, 7 and 8
+A library that enables Currying functions in Java (using RxJava2 interfaces), compatible with Java 6 and 7

 # What is Currying